 On 18th -19th June 2015, as part of the Latvian Presidency of the Council of the European Union, the State Audit Office organized the Contact Committee meeting in Riga.
 The meeting was attended by the heads of SAIs of the EU Member States and five candidate countries, representatives from the ECA and SIGMA, as well as representatives from the European Commission and the European Investment Bank.

-The next annual meeting of the Contact Committee was hosted and chaired by the Supreme Audit Office of the Slovak Republic on 20-21 October 2016 in Bratislava.
-The main topic of the meeting was EU energy policy and climate.
+The next annual meeting of the Contact Committee was hosted and chaired by the Supreme Audit Office of the Slovak Republic on 20th – 21st October 2016 in Bratislava.
+The main topic of the meeting was the auditing of the EU energy policy and climate.
 The aim was to raise awareness of the challenges and opportunities arising from the implementation of the EU’s energy policy in terms of audit and accountability.
-The Contact Committee recognized that only by working together can SAIs most effectively address these important cross-cutting issues.
-The seminar of the Contact Committee on this subject showed that many SAIs had already done a significant amount of audit work on topics related to energy efficiency, renewable energy and energy security, integration of European energy markets, measuring, monitoring and reporting greenhouse gas emissions, and adapting to climate change.
-The Contact Committee accepted the offer of the SAI of the Slovak Republic to organize a seminar in order to share and discuss specific audit experience, and of the ECA to organize a meeting to identify gaps and risks in relation to auditing cross-cutting energy and climate issues.
+The Contact Committee recognized that only by working together SAIs can most effectively address these important cross-cutting issues.
+The seminar of the Contact Committee on this subject showed that many SAIs had already done a significant amount of audit work on topics related to energy efficiency, renewable energy and energy security, integration of the European energy markets, measuring, monitoring and reporting greenhouse gas emissions, and adapting to climate change.
+The Contact Committee accepted the offer of the SAI of the Slovak Republic to organize a seminar in order to share and discuss specific audit experience, and the offer of the ECA to organize a meeting to identify gaps and risks in relation to auditing cross-cutting energy and climate issues.
 As each year the summary of the annual work of different working groups, task forces and networks of the Contact Committee was presented.